Constraining primordial black hole abundance with Insight-HXMT: Introduction

 While many mass ranges for PBHs as the entirety of dark matter have been ruled out through observations like lensing, gravitational waves, and accretion, a relatively unconstrained mass window remains between $10^{17}$ g and $10^{21}$ g~\cite{Carr:2020gox,Carr:2021bzv}.
 This mass range is particularly notable because it circumvents many of the astrophysical and cosmological constraints that apply to PBHs at both lower and higher masses.
+Although several previous studies have attempted to impose observational constraints on the abundance of PBHs within this mass window \cite{Laha:2019ssq,Laha:2020ivk,Coogan:2020tuf,Iguaz:2021irx,Berteaud:2022tws}, \textit{\textbf{}}the results have been unsatisfactory, yielding only marginal improvements.
 In this regime, Hawking radiation becomes a key mechanism for detecting PBHs and constraining their abundance.
-PBHs in this window are expected to emit radiation primarily in the keV -- MeV energy range, making instruments sensitive to hard X-rays and soft $\gamma$-rays ideal for imposing tighter constraints on their abundance.
+PBHs in this window are expected to emit radiation primarily in the keV--MeV energy range, making instruments sensitive to hard X-rays and soft $\gamma$-rays ideal for imposing tighter constraints on their abundance.

-China’s first X-ray astronomy satellite, the Hard X-ray Modulation Telescope (Insight-HXMT) offers a broad energy range, large effective area, and high sensitivity, particularly in the hard X-ray band~\cite{Insight-HXMTTeam:2019dqg,Zhang:2019ikm}.
+The first Chinese X-ray astronomy satellite, the Hard X-ray Modulation Telescope (Insight-HXMT) offers a broad energy range, large effective area, and high sensitivity, particularly in the hard X-ray band~\cite{Insight-HXMTTeam:2019dqg,Zhang:2019ikm}.
 Its sensitivity surpasses that of other instruments, such as the International Gamma-Ray Astrophysics Laboratory/Imager on Board the INTEGRAL Satellite (INTEGRAL/IBIS) and Rossi X-ray Timing Explorer/High-Energy X-ray Timing Experiment (RXTE/HEXTE)~\cite{Zhang:2019ikm}.
 These features make Insight-HXMT particularly well-suited for detecting Hawking radiation from PBHs in the unconstrained mass window, positioning it as an ideal tool for constraining PBH abundance within this range.